-Our findings suggest novel metabolic links in AD where BAs represent a component of the gut-liver-brain axis that relates to cognitive functions.
-It is of interest that BAs that are ligands for the nuclear transcription factor FXR, which along with other nuclear receptors acts synergistically as metabolic sensors to regulate energy homeostasis pathways[74, 75] peripherally might also propagate their effects to the brain.
-Interestingly, levels of four BAs that are produced by the gut microbiome and that we show to be significantly correlated with disease status and cognition (DCA, GLCA, TLCA, TDCA) are hydrophobic and cytotoxic[34, 35, 76, 77].
-Cell lines, animal models, and human studies suggest that levels of such BA, particularly DCA, lead to a disruption of mitochondrial membranes resulting in increased reactive oxygen species, markers of inflammation, and apoptosis as well as decreases in cell viability and DNA synthesis[34, 35, 78].
-DCA increases BBB permeability with deuterium labelled DCA showing it crosses the BBB in rodents[27, 29].
-Increased amounts of secondary BAs in blood may enter the brain through induced permeability of the BBB, affecting brain physiology and metabolism[28].
-Additionally, the BA nuclear receptor FXR, TGR5, and transporters Ostα/Ostβ seem to be expressed in the brain[79].
-Several studies in human and animal brains also revealed that the full panel of BAs are found in the brain[24-27], but it is unclear whether this is due to transport from the periphery, from local synthesis, or both.
-The function of these BAs in the brain remains poorly defined with some support for them acting as neurosteroids[80]
+It is of interest that BAs are ligands for nuclear receptors including FXR, LXRs among others and they acts synergistically as metabolic sensors to regulate energy homeostasis [73,74] peripherally and might also propagate their effects to the brain.
+Interestingly, levels of four BAs produced by the gut microbiome and those we show to be significantly correlated with disease status and cognition (DCA, GLCA, TLCA, TDCA) are hydrophobic and cytotoxic [34,35,75,76].
+Cell lines, animal models, and human studies suggest that levels of such BAs, particularly DCA, lead to a disruption of mitochondrial membranes resulting in increased reactive oxygen species, markers of inflammation, and apoptosis as well as decreases in cell viability and DNA synthesis [34,35,77].
+Studies in rodents with deuterium-labeled DCA demonstrated that DCA crosses the BBB and increases its permeability [27,29].
+Increased amounts of secondary BAs in blood may enter the brain through induced permeability of the BBB, affecting brain physiology and metabolism [28].
+Several studies in human and animal brains also revealed that the full panel of BAs is found in the brain [24-27], but it is unclear whether this is due to transport from the periphery, from local synthesis, or both.
+The function of these BAs in the brain remains poorly defined with some support for them acting as neurosteroids [78].